-Is the “98% factory pre-assembled” claim legit?
+Is the “98 percent factory pre-assembled” claim legit?
 Once you remove the desktop and legs from their ample protective packaging, and assuming you’ve already watched the very short assembly video, then, yes, it should indeed take you only a couple of minutes to have your desk ready to flip over and start using.

 The instruction manual will do if you haven’t watched the video.
-There is a QR code and link on the instruction manual that takes you to a page describing how to use the smartphone app (iOS and Android are supported)— since it is something that will be updated often — but it’s a refreshingly simple app and frankly we never needed to reference any documentation to figure out how to use it.
+There is a QR code and link on the instruction manual that takes you to a page describing how to use the smartphone app (iOS and Android are supported)— since it is something that will be updated often — but, it’s a refreshingly simple app and frankly we never needed to reference any documentation to figure out how to use it.

 For buyers of a 59” or wider desk the crossbar makes for a very convenient channel for running some of your computer cables through to keep your desk looking tidy.
 This feature isn’t touted by iMovR because their smaller-sized desks don’t have this style of crossbar, but there’s no reason not to take advantage of it.
 Of course, iMovR also sells more robust cable management kits for those who have more gear to deal with.

 Disassembly is almost as easy, requiring only a screwdriver (used as a lever) to pop the clamps off.
-After that, it’s the same process in reverse, taking only minutes to fully disassemble the Lander Desk.
+After that, it’s the same process in reverse, taking only minutes to fully disassemble the iMovR Lander Desk.
 That can come in very handy if you ever need to move your desk to another home or office in the future, which can be a bear of a task with most any other desk, requiring tools, time, and the instruction manual, wherever you left it.

 Look Ma, No Hands!

-A Helpful but Not Overly Intrusive Health Coach, Built-in
+A Helpful Health Coach, Built-in

-Several desks have appeared on the market in recent years with built-in reminders to coax you out of your sitting lulls and make sure you’re reaching your own standing time goals every day.
+Several desks have appeared on the market in recent years with built-in reminders to coax you out of your sitting lulls and make sure you’re reaching your own standing-time goals every day.
 Some of them can be hard to figure out how to program without an instruction manual, and some can buzz loudly and annoyingly when they trigger.

-Like All iMovR Standing Desks Now, Lander is Proudly Made in the USA
+Lander is Proudly Made in the USA

-In the past iMovR was known for making their advanced 3D-laminated table tops in Michigan but offering both top-quality American-made and lower-cost bases as options on their desks.
+In the past, iMovR was known for making their advanced 3D-laminated table tops in Michigan but offering both top-quality American-made and lower-cost bases as options on their desks.